srcfl/srcful-documentation/docs/energy-gateway/compatible-inverter/overview.md

 _(Last updated 2024-03-10)_

-We add models and update the lists below continuously.
+We add inverters and update the table below continuously.

 | Inverter    | Support for PoSRC | Support for PoCTRL | Status         | Link to Support              |
 | ----------- | ----------------- | ------------------ | -------------- | ---------------------------- |